cayasso/gpayments/README.md

 You will need your [4Geeks Payment](https://4geeks.io/payments/) `Client ID` and a `Client Secret` in order to use this library.

+For additional information on all supported parameters of each method you can visit the official [4Geeks Payment API Documentation](http://docs.payments.4geeks.io/).

 ### gpayments(options)

 Create a new instance of `gpayment` api by passing the required `clientId` and `clientSecret` properties.